fdrt29/fdrt29/README.md

 ### ℹ️ About Me :

-- :telescope: I’m working as a Software Engineer.
+- :telescope: I’m working as a Team Lead and also Software Engineer.

 ---
 ### :hammer_and_wrench: Languages and Tools :